AlexanderGenin/system-design/public/articles/music-streaming/index.md

 Congratulations, we've finally reached the goal we set at the start.
 Interestingly, 1 billion active users would imply 10 billion registered users according to our estimations.
 At this point, every person in the world is registered, and some are registered twice 🙂.
 So, this scenario is mostly hypothetical speculation.

 For the most part, our previous architecture will fundamentally remain the same but with significantly more vertical and horizontal scaling and data centers all over the world.
-To cut costs and increase security, it can be arguably better to maintain our own servers and fine-tune them to increase availability and decrease latency, as cloud providers may not be capable of meeting all of our specific requirements.
+To cut costs and increase _security_, it can be arguably better to maintain our own servers and fine-tune them to increase _availability_ and decrease _latency_, as cloud providers may not be capable of meeting all of our specific requirements.

 We will also need to establish ultra-low-latency communication between the data centers via a dedicated wired network.
 On top of that, optimizing network routing and agreements with Internet service providers for enhanced connectivity would be beneficial too.

 Most likely, we will be hiring PhDs to invent and develop new approaches to push the limits of existing architecture solutions.

-Let's take a look at our final architecture:
+This is our final architecture:

 <Illustration width="1390" height="631" alt="Music Streaming Platform System Design" src="/articles/music-streaming/final.webp" />

+Let's sum up the flow of the user's requests.
+First, the client contacts DNS to get the domain name.
+At this scale, we use DNS-based geo-routing to forward the request to the nearest region.
+The reverse proxy, acting as a firewall and NAT gateway, filters the traffic and translates the public IP address to the internal IP address.
+The round-robin load balancer distributes the traffic between data centers.
+The API Gateway receives the request and validates the token with the help of the identity service in the cluster.
+Then, the API Gateway sends the request to the corresponding microservice based on the HTTP route.
+Each microservice checks if data is available in the cache and polls the No-SQL database otherwise.

+Upload requests end up creating a new audio blob in the object storage using an issued pre-signed URL and creating a new audio metadata entry in the DB.
+It also triggers the transcoding / encoding pipeline to prepare optimized audio files.
+Update and delete requests behave similarly.
+Stream requests result in streaming from the CDN using a pre-signed URL or from S3 directly if the entry is not found on the CDN.
+CDN and other caching layers use LFU or LRU strategies to continuously remove rarely accessed data.

+Object storage data is replicated across regions.
+Database updates are continuously synchronized between data centers based on a leaderless architecture.
+The service mesh helps to monitor the traffic between microservices.
+The event-streaming service receives various events across the cluster and allows other subscribers to act upon them.

 <Callout type="example">
 I would like to give a shout-out to Spotify for their openness about engineering decisions and valuable contributions to the open-source community, like [Backstage](https://backstage.io/) and [Luigi](https://github.com/spotify/luigi).
 You can check out their excellent [Spotify Engineering R&D blog](https://engineering.atspotify.com/), where they share high-quality insights about various aspects of engineering and product solutions.